rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ```

-Traditional traits do some cool conflict resolution stuff (when more
+Traditional traits do some cool conflict resolution stuff when the
+traits being combined have methods with the same name, and we might
-than one method has the same name, but we can punt on that for now,
+want to do that eventually, but we can punt for now and just do what
-and just do what Rust already does if a type implements multiple
+Rust already does if a type implements multiple interfaces that define
-interfaces that define a method with the same name, i.e., raise a
+a method with the same name, that is, raise a compile-time "multiple
-compile-time "multiple applicable methods in scope" error.
+applicable methods in scope" error.

 ## Instance coherence